ArTEEtude Podcast

 InstagramDetlef SchlichArTEEtudeI love West Cork ArtistsFacebookDetlef SchlichI love West Cork Artists Group ArTEEtudeYouTube Channelsvisual PodcastArTEEtudeCute Alien TVofficial WebsiteArTEEtudeDetlef SchlichDet DesignTribal LoopDownload here for free Detlef Schlich´s Essay about the Cause and Effect of Shamanism, Art and Digital Culturehttps://www.researchgate.net/publication/303749640_Shamanism_Art_and_Digital_Culture_Cause_and_Effect

-Support this podcast at — https://redcircle.com/arteetude-a-podcast-with-artists-by-detlef-schlich/donations
+Support this podcast at — https://redcircle.com/arteetude-a-podcast-with-artists-by-detlef-schlich/exclusive-content

 Search Results placeholder